Emily-Nilsen/promptutor/src/pages/docs/e-mails.md

 ---

-## E-mails
+## Emails

 Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
 Nostrum aut pariatur.
 Sint ipsa praesentium dolor error cumque velit tenetur.

-### E-mail response
+### Professional email response

-Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
-Nostrum aut pariatur.
-Sint ipsa praesentium dolor error cumque velit tenetur quaerat exercitationem.
-Consequatur et cum atque mollitia qui quia necessitatibus.
+Embrace your responsibilities within a renowned organization celebrated for its exceptional qualities.
+Respond adeptly to the specified scenario, showcasing your professionalism.

 {% callout type="warning" title="Prompt formula" %}
 Assume the position of [your role] within a [type] company known for its [characteristic].
-In this context, address the following [scenario].
+Write an email response addressing the following [scenario] in this context.
 {% /callout %}

 {% callout title="Example 1" %}